-The Bed and Breakfast — a British institution and a career route many homeowners have dreamt about.
+The Bed and Breakfast — a career route many homeowners have dreamt about.
 Making your home your business, providing customer service in a personal way and enjoying the satisfaction of delivering a memorable experience – what’s not to love?

 If you feel it’s time to open your home to paying guests, here’s our guide to getting started.
 As with all business decisions, you should consult with legal and financial experts to ensure you meet all the requirements of your new venture.

 The Bed & Breakfast (B&B for short) in the traditional sense is precisely what it says on the tin — accommodation offering a bed for the night, with the next morning’s breakfast included in the price.

 Nowadays, the term Bed & Breakfast simply refers to the type of experience you can expect — guests deal directly with the business owners in a property that is likely (though not necessarily) their home.
 Some have now opted for the term ‘boutique hotel’ or ‘guest house’ instead.
 And with Airbnb, you can now get anything from a sofa bed to a whole house without the requirement of a breakfast.

 Unlike a hotel, where guests call down to the front desk with special requests or email their complaints to the customer services department, a B&B is run by its owners.
 Guests might see extra staff helping to serve breakfast and strip beds, but it will most probably be the owner who cooks meals, tops up the teabags in your room and make sure towels are freshly washed.